m1griffin/arrayfunc/README.rst

 Release History
 ===============
+* 8.3.0 - Fixed the effects of an apparent compiler bug affecting 32 bit x86 only for function asum.
+Tested and verified on 32 bit Debian and 32 bit Alpine.
+This would in a few very specific circumstances result in the sum of a float array (array code 'f') exceeding the valid range for a float instead of returning infinity.
+The fix forces the result to infinity in these cases.
+Also tested with new releases of Alma 9 and Alpine 3.16.
 * 8.2.0 - Update to testing and support.
 Tested with new releases of Ubuntu 22.04 and OpenBSD 7.1.
 Changed "simdsupport" to also report the architecture the binary was compiled for.
 "Simdsupport" is only